amacou/ruboty-http_listener/README.md

 ## Usage

-If you wanna talk to you by ruboty
+#### If you wanna to say ruboty

 do the command below

 ```
-curl -G http://localhost:8877/ --data to='amacou' --data-urlencode body='hello あまこう' --data-urlencode from='#ruboty'
+curl -G http://localhost:8877/say --data-urlencode to='#ruboty' --data-urlencode body='hello あまこう'
 ```

 then